6 Things I Learned In 2016

 This entire month, I have been reading about median hedge fund returns notching another unimpressive year.
 Long/short, macro, and fund-of-funds have especially taken a beating relative to common-sense benchmarks.
 Many shops so badly that they are having to close and return capital to investors because their performance is atrocious.
 These billion-dollar firms are run by some of the smartest people in the world.
 How could they possibly perform to such standards?

 The answer is that they are over-complicating everything.
-They are trying to out-think every single asset class with the world's most sophisticated algorithms and advanced tools.
+They are trying to outthink every single asset class with the world's most sophisticated algorithms and advanced tools.
 They are also hindered by a tremendous drag in ongoing management and performance fees.

 I'm an advocate for active management.
 However, I think that it can be done on a reasonable scale and with low-cost tools to achieve better results.
 Complex isn't better.
 It just gives you more components to worry about and creates head-scratching performance.